Brighton and Hove Psychotherapy

 As I have already suggested, the defence from emotional neglect is the development of a false and rigid sense of independence.
 This is established by having no attachment figure to soothe them and help them make sense of their inner and outer emotional world.
 The vulnerable child is still there, but many former boarders will deny its existence, mirroring the attitude of their caregivers.
 Alternatively, they may treat their vulnerability with disdain, saying things like, “I just need to pull myself together”, “All this wallowing is a waste of time”, and “I am sure you have more deserving patients to see, I really am fine.”

-Helping these clients imagine that they experienced neglect (and at times, abuse) can be an enormous piece of the work.
-For the client, it is hard to do, as it relies on a complete dismantling of a belief system – in their parents, their privilege, the institution, and lastly, their false self.
+Helping these patients imagine that they experienced neglect (and at times, abuse) can be an enormous piece of the work.
+For the patient this is hard to do, as it relies on a complete dismantling of a belief system – in their parents, in their privilege, in the institution, and lastly, in their false self.

 Despite what former boarders have been taught, finding their way out of their suffering is not something they can do alone or with the help of a book.
 It relies on the very thing they find hardest; establishing a secure attachment with their psychotherapist.